brandonreid/benchmark-pattern-library/README.md

   * `gulp dev` to run a live reloading local instance on `localhost:7000`

 ## Deploying to Github Pages
+Run `gulp deploy` from a clean master branch.

+OR....

 * Delete the gh-pages branch.
 * Create a temporary deployment branch: `git checkout -b temp-deploy`
 * Make sure you've ran `gulp dev` and have a fresh build of `pattern_library`.